It is a very common thing to say that it is easier to learn a foreign language at an early age.

 But that’s not all.
 The learning curve particularly proves its potential for people speaking what would be considered a large number of foreign languages.
 The logic is simple: the more languages you learn, the faster you learn them.

 With practice and experience, an adult will be able to master a new language faster than the previous one (at comparable difficulty).
-The very first foreign language learned is therefore the most difficult.
-After that, by dint of training and exercises, this is how one can become a true polyglot, learning one language after another, as you would do with new music instruments.
-An adult will better identify the methods that are favorable to him, and can thus respond each time in a more effective way.
+The very first foreign language learning is therefore the most difficult.
+After that, by dint of training and exercises, this is how one can become a true polyglot, learning one language after another, as you would do with new musical instruments.
+An adult will better identify the methods that are favorable to him, and can thus respond each time more effectively.